 To achieve this, the scientific and syncretic

-study of the principal religious symbols is the major axis – its axis mundi
+study of the principal religious symbols is the main axis – its axis mundi

 – around which this thesis will evolve.
-Like a modern Jason in quest of the
+Like a modern Jason in search of the

 Golden Fleece, guided by the clarity of the pole star, we will navigate the